SpineEventEngine/config/scripts/publish-documentation/README.md

 - If no tags are marked 'primary', they all are considered 'secondary' and processed accordingly.

 - If multiple tags are marked 'primary', then each of these tags is published as 'primary' one by one.
-  That means the last in the list marked as 'primary' overwrites all others.
+  That means the last in the list marked as 'primary' overwrites all others as if they are published as 'secondary'.

 ### OS details